What Should You Do When Something Breaks?

-Given today's slumping real estate market—and the fact that one-third of American houses are now more than 45 years old and need TLC—new studies show you'll reap better financial returns by investing in midrange repair and replacement projects than by ponying up for the high-end cosmetic upgrades favored before the downturn.
+Given that, according to the 2017 American Housing Suvey, the average American home is 42 years old, new studies show you'll reap better financial returns by investing in midrange repair and replacement projects than by ponying up for the high-end cosmetic upgrades.
 Factor in fixes that boost your home's energy efficiency and you'll recoup even more.
 But first, you need to weigh the short-term cost against the long-term benefits.
-Here, This Old House does the math on 10 common concerns.
+Here, This Old House does the math on 9 common concerns.

-The wavy glass in your home's old wood-clad windows stole your heart, but air leaks and high fuel prices are bleeding it now.
-A quarter of home heating costs, and up to 40 percent of cooling costs, literally fly out those windows.
+The wavy glass in your home's old wood-clad windows stole your heart, but it might also be stealing your hard-earned money: up to 30% of home heating and cooling costs literally fly out those windows.
 Good news is, you can improve the efficiency of your existing windows for a lot less money than putting in new ones.
 On your side may be old-growth-timber frames, found in most homes built before 1950.
 The wood is more durable and stable than today's plantation-grown stock.
 "You can't buy a new window that will last as long," says Dick Fritzer of in West Hartford, Connecticut, whose repairs have given many century-old windows another 100 years.
 You or your pro can significantly reduce air leakage in a double-hung by repairing sash damage, insulating weight pockets, and adding new weatherstripping.
 Add a storm window and you can match the efficiency of new double-pane units.

 A solid-wood exterior door should last as long as the house it hangs in.
-You can fix most problems yourself, and do so economically, especially when the cost of a new wood door can easily top $1,000.
+You can fix most problems yourself, and do so economically, especially when the average cost for a door instalation is $942.
 If, for instance, you feel a winter chill when you run a hand around the door's perimeter, your first defense is new weatherstripping.
 The old stuff gets stiff and cracks with age.
 For gaps smaller than ¼ inch, a 17-foot roll of closed-cell vinyl foam tape—enough to insulate any size door—will seal air leaks for less than $7.
 Bigger gaps require a new doorjamb kit and matching sweep for the bottom, and will run you $25.
 A sagging or ill-fitting door should be rehung first to ensure it's centered correctly in the frame, says Michael Dresdner, a wood restorer in Puyallup, Washington.
 But if your door is warped or isn't built to endure your climate, get a new one.
 In areas with extreme temperature fluctuations, for example, a wood door with multiple panels that can expand and contract within their frame will outlast a slab style.

 Hardwood holds up for 100 years or more.
 Problem is, without regular care, floors get dull and dingy.
 A screen-and-poly—a surface sanding and fresh coat of polyurethane —is the cheapest (about $1.50 per square foot) and speediest way to revitalize boards, says Don Conner, director of National Wood Flooring Association Certified Professionals Inc. Full-fledged refinishing, which can take days of sanding and multiple coats of stain and polyurethane, is a must if there are deep gouges or dents, or you want to change the color.
 Expect to pay up to $5 per square foot, depending on the wood type and how dark you stain.
 Lay new floor if the wood is too ruined for patching or you're down to nails and can't sand anymore.